corda/corda/docs/source/setting-up-a-dynamic-compatibility-zone.rst

 aren't represented in the Corda API at this time, partly because the technical side is so simple.
 You can create one via a simple three step process:

-1. Distribute a list of X.500 names that are members of your business network, e.g. a simple way to do this is by hosting a text file with one name per line on your website at a fixed HTTPS URL.
-You could also write a simple request/response flow that serves the list over the Corda protocol itself, although this requires the business network to have a node for itself.
+1. Distribute a list of X.500 names that are members of your business network.
+You can use the `reference Business Network Membership Service implementation <https://github.com/corda/corda-solutions/tree/master/bn-apps/memberships-management>`_.
+   Alternatively, you could do this is by hosting a text file with one name per line on your website at a fixed HTTPS URL.
+You could also write a simple request/response flow that serves the list over the Corda protocol itself, although this requires the business network to have its own node.
 2. Write a bit of code that downloads and caches the contents of this file on disk, and which loads it into memory in the node.
 A good place to do this is in a class annotated with ``@CordaService``, because this class can expose a ``Set<Party>`` field representing the membership of your service.